-I’m not saying it’s not possible to freelance without focus, but talk to anybody who’s been doing this more than a few years and they’ll tell you…the happiest, least stressed, and highest-earning freelancers have a relatively defined space where they do their work.
+I’m not saying it’s impossible to freelance without focus, but talk to anybody who’s been doing this more than a few years and they’ll tell you — the happiest, least stressed, and highest-earning freelancers have a relatively defined space where they do their work.

-Use these resources to build a specialization that earns you more and makes your freelance life easier (and also to help you with Phase 2 of your Freelance Profile Workbook.)
+Use these resources to build a specialization that earns you more and makes your freelance life easier (and also to help you with Phase 2 of your Freelance Strategy Workbook.)

 Niche Insight: Interview with Real Estate Veteran Michael Corley (real estate is a good starter-niche to consider)